burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## More Bigger Example with Using Concepts

-This example is inspired by Nicolai Josuttis's talk, "Back to Basics: Concepts in C++," presented at CppCon 2024 (https://www.youtube.com/watch?v=jzwqTi7n-rg).
+This example is inspired from Nicolai Josuttis's talk, "Back to Basics: Concepts in C++," presented at CppCon 2024 (https://www.youtube.com/watch?v=jzwqTi7n-rg).

 It demonstrates:
 * How to use concepts to articulate function overloading when the underlying container interface has fundamentally different APIs.
 * How to apply both longhand and shorthand syntax for concepts.
 * How to utilize concepts in conjunction with [abbreviated functions templates](#9-abbreviated-function-templates).